Charities and Organizations

 Orr Shalom was established in 1980 and is supervised and funded by the Ministry of Welfare.
 This non-profit organization provides group homes to children who have been removed from their homes by the social welfare services due to severe abuse, neglect, or tragedy.
 In addition to providing a loving and safe environment Orr Shalom also gives educational, psychological, and material support to the children.

 ESOA supports one of these group homes located in Ashkelon.
 The children in this home are of various ages and our members have been able to meet them and provide a few extras that they would not normally receive.
 The children are always very appreciative of these acts of kindness.

 Barzilai Medical Center

-We have had the pleasure of dontating to Barzilai Medical Center on a couple different occasions.
+We have had the pleasure of donating to Barzilai Medical Center on a couple different occasions.
 Once we donated funds to help improve the children's ward at the hospital.
 Then coming up to Purim 2015 the committee was discussing where the mishloach manot given by ESOA every year should go.
 One of our ladies showed us a request published in the national newspapers for toys for the children's gift room (this is a room where children can go pick out a gift of choice when they are hospitalized over their birthday or holiday) at Schneider Childrens Hospital and we immediately decided that this is our project.
 As usual, our request for gifts/donations for this project received an overwhelming response.
-In fact there were so many toys donated that some were passed on to Barzilai Medical Center which helped get a "gift room" started about 6 months ago.
-So for Purim 2016 our project was donating to the gift room at Barzilai.
-We delivered a wonderful selection of toys for the younger children ages 0-4.
+In fact there were so many toys donated that some were passed on to Barzilai Medical Center which helped get a "gift room" started.
+Every year since ESOA helped start the gift room at Barzilai we have donated to it.
 We hope that these small gestures made some little ones stay in the hospital a little bit easier.